astronomer/docs/learn/airflow-sql.md

 :::tip

 Airflow params can also be defined at the DAG-level and passed to a DAG at runtime.
 Params passed at runtime will override param defaults defined at the DAG or the task level.
-For more information on params see the [Create and use params in Airflow](airflow-params.md) guide.
+For more information on params see the [Create and use params in Apache Airflow®](airflow-params.md) guide.

 :::